publiclab/Leaflet.DistortableImage/README.md

 imgGroup.addLayer(img2);
 ```

 <blockquote><strong>Note</strong>: You must instantiate a blank collection, then dynamically add layers to it like above.
-This is because <code>DistortableCollection</code> uses the <code>layeradd</code> event to enable additional editing features on images as they are added, and it is only triggered when they are added dynamically.</blockquote>
+This is because <code>DistortableCollection</code> internally uses the <code>layeradd</code> event to enable additional editing features on images as they are added, and it is only triggered when they are added dynamically.</blockquote>

 Options available to pass during `L.DistortableCollection` initialization: